-In A Look at One Neuroscientist’s Career in Pharma and Biotech, Khan Ozol, a neuroscientist and global head of talent scouting at Novartis, shared his career journey and how he got to where he is today.
-In part two of this interview, Ozol describes the types of positions available to neuroscientists in industry and shares advice on how to be competitive candidates for them.
+In this interview, Khan Ozol, a neuroscientist and global head of talent scouting at Novartis, describes the types of positions available to neuroscientists in industry and shares advice on how to be competitive candidates for them.

 This article is part of Neuronline's interview series "Entrepreneurial Women Combining Neuroscience, Engineering, and Tech," which highlights the career paths and scientific accomplishments of female leaders and role models who are creatively bridging disciplines to improve lives.

 During SfN’s Careers in Science Policy webinar, neuroscientists who work in policy roles for the government and a consulting firm explained how they made time for exploring science policy interests during training.

 When something at school or work doesn’t unfold as you hoped it would, it can be challenging to let go and move on.
 Use this advice from six neuroscientists to help you process situations, move forward, and ultimately build your resilience.

 Impostor syndrome, often described as the fear of being exposed as a fraud, may slow or stall optimal career advancement.
 In this video, you’ll hear other neuroscientists’ experiences and come away with strategies for leaning into and reframing self-doubt in yourself or your trainees.

 A lab environment where individual members feel heard can help you to run a successful lab in diverse settings.
 Read more to learn how to create this kind of inclusive environment in and outside the day-to-day work of the lab.

 Read this excerpt from a commentary in the Journal of Neuroscience, Recognizing Team Science Contributions in Academic Hiring, Promotion, and Tenure, that originated from two Neuroscience 2019 Professional Development workshops.